Hiring managers have a number of resumes and cover letters to sift through and they will spend less than 30 seconds

 - Job Objective - a brief statement indicating the type of opportunity by title and/or function.
 Make sure your objective fits the type of job you want.
-If you’re applying for co-op jobs, add your availability.
+If you’re applying for co-op jobs, add your availability (including months of availability).

 - Educational Background - list of colleges and universities attended, dates, degrees, diplomas, and certificates with emphasis on highest-level achieved and special training pertinent to your job objective.
 List your major(s) and any concentration.
 You may also include your GPA and any academic honors received at each school.
 (Do not include high school information)

 - Skills Section - a list of specific skills and abilities most useful in your career field.
 For example, computer, technical, laboratory, foreign languages.

 - Activities or Interests - mention extracurricular activities, professional memberships and affiliations, community activities, or hobbies.
 Be sure to mention any offices held.

 - Optional Categories - Military record, licenses/certifications, publications, major projects (e.g. research), other experiences (e.g. volunteer, travel).